stonier/nanomsg/Readme.md

 * toolchain: gcc 4.6

-If you get a `libnanomsg.so: undefined reference to `__sync_fetch_and_add_4'` error when linking this library to your programs, then you'll need to disable gcc's builtin atomic plugins.
+If you get a `libnanomsg.so: undefined reference to `__sync_fetch_and_add_4'` error when linking this library to your programs (happens on some arm cross compiles), then you'll need to disable gcc's builtin atomic plugins.